MIROC-DOC/model_description/org/md_enorg/p-solv.md

 Also, TERM00012,
 This is the TERM00013.
-TERM00014 The coordinates are only available when we consider a one-dimensional vertical process, It is considered to be the same as the TERM00016 coordinates except for the difference in the constant (TERM00015) times Good.
+TERM00014 The coordinates are only available when we consider a one-dimensional vertical process, It can be considered to be the same as TERM00016 coordinates except for the difference in the constant (TERM00015) times.
 Here,

 > EQ=00004.